-Whatever the reason for considering a change, don’t lose sight of the reasons you chose to work with an MSP in the first place (cost, security, and logistical benefits spring immediately to mind).
+Whatever the reason for considering a change, don’t lose sight of the reasons you chose to work with an IT provider in the first place (cost, security, and logistical benefits spring immediately to mind).

-If you’re thinking about switching MSPs, you may be wondering what steps to take and in what order.
+If you’re thinking about switching providers, you may be wondering what steps to take and in what order.
 I’ve been there and I can help!

 I’ve worked in the IT world for more than 25 years and I’ve been on both sides of the customer/vendor relationship.
-Before working at Kelser Corporation, an IT MSP, I hired MSPs to help in previous jobs.
+Before working at Kelser Corporation, an IT managed services provider (MSP), I hired IT providers to help in previous jobs.
 Over the years, I’ve seen partnerships that are as harmonious as a symphony and others that are the stuff of nightmares.

-At Kelser, I’ve helped customers work through the process of switching MSPs.
-I know the information that’s important to gather in advance, the things to plan for, and how the new MSP can help with the process.
+At Kelser, I’ve helped customers work through the process of switching IT providers.
+I know the information that’s important to gather in advance, the things to plan for, and how the new provider can help with the process.

-5 Things To Consider Before Switching Your IT MSP
+5 Things To Consider Before Switching Your IT Provider

 As with any big change, it can feel overwhelming.
 I’m here to tell you that it doesn’t have to be difficult.
 Organize the information you need early on and the whole process will go much more smoothly.
 I’ve broken out the steps to take in different phases of the process:

 Honestly evaluate the issues with your current provider whether you are working with a break/fix or managed services provider (MSP).

 How significant are the issues?
-Have you made your concerns known to the MSP and given them a chance to respond?
-Do the same issues continue despite your best efforts to work with the MSP to resolve them?
+Have you made your concerns known to the provider and given them a chance to respond?
+Do the same issues continue despite your best efforts to resolve them?
 What are the things that are going well?
 What are the things that aren’t going well?